 In case you’re curious, a web developer makes about $10,000 to $20,000 more a year than a web designer does.

-Depending on factors like where you live, your level of experience, as well as your area of expertise, your earning potential may be lower or higher than these estimates.
-Let’s have a look at how the following factors affect how much you make as a web designer.
+Let’s take a closer look at how the following factors affect how much you make as a web designer.

 Web Designer Salaries: In-Depth Breakdown